 The GRE is not required to apply to the Ph.D. program in the Department of Art History.

 Rice University will automatically waive application fees for doctoral applicants who are graduates of institutions in Texas and bordering states Louisiana, Arkansas, Oklahoma and New Mexico or who have a permanent address in these states.
 Learn more: https://graduate.rice.edu/admissions/application-faq

 3.)
-What if I do not have all of my materials ready by the December 1 deadline?
+What if I do not have all of my materials ready by the applications deadline?

 To be considered for admission, you must submit all application materials through the online application by the deadline.
 Late applications will not be considered.

 4.)
 I'm an international applicant, do I have to submit proof of English proficiency?

-Applicants who are foreign nationals or whose native language is not English must meet one of the following standards to meet Rice’s English Language Proficiency standard:
+Applicants who are foreign nationals and those whose native language is not English must provide evidence of English proficiency.
+This can be shown by any of the following:

-- At least a 90 on the iBT TOEFL.
+- At least a 90 on the iBT TOEFL or iBT Home Edition.

 - At least 7 on the IELTS.

 - At least 115 on the Duolingo test of English proficiency.